onera/paradigm/doc/sphinx/source/user_manual/prepro_algo/isosurface.rst

 ============

 **pdm_isosurface** provides a distributed and partitioned API for isosurface mesh generation from 2D or 3D meshes.
-Entry mesh can be defined through a **nodal mesh** (volumic and boudaries elements) or a **mesh** (cell, face, (edge) and vertices connectivities description).
+Entry mesh can be defined through a **nodal mesh** (volumic and boundaries elements) or a **mesh** (cell, face, (edge) and vertices connectivities description).
 Depending of entry, algorithm won't be the same.

 If entry mesh is a nodal mesh fully composed of tetrahedras and triangles, a edge based variation of